- A-Z Policy Manual

 5.5.
 Disestablishment or Change in Reporting

 5.5.1.
-In conjunction with the 5-year review of centers, institutes, and core facilities, the review team will make recommendations concerning changes in reporting lines or disestablishment of centers, institutes and core facilities.
+In conjunction with the periodic review of centers, institutes, and core facilities, the review team will make recommendations concerning changes in reporting lines or disestablishment of centers, institutes and core facilities.

 5.5.2.
 Any decision to disestablish a center, institute, or core facility will be made by the VPR, after consultation with the Provost, with the exception of MURCIs.